srm-soumya/cloud-check/Readme.md

 as a part of it's AI Labs Initiative.

-We started with a team of 3 people, experimenting with different DL techniques and trying to build models that could solve real world problems.
-We have worked on a variety of different problems like Image Classification, Object Detection in Videos, Facial Recognition etc. During this process, we got a chance to work with different size of datasets ranging from 1-2 GB to 200-300 GB.
+We started with a team of 3 people, experimenting with different DL techniques and trying to build models that could solve real-world problems.
+We have worked on a variety of different problems like Image Classification, Object Detection in Videos, Facial Recognition etc. During this process, we got a chance to work with the different size of datasets ranging from 1-2 GB to 200-300 GB.
 Since the team is growing and the intent is to make DL as a practice in the organization, we thought of deciding on the infrastructure that will help us in:
 - Training more people to start doing DL
 - Experimenting with different kinds of DL problems and build prototype models for use
-- Building production ready models for clients
+- Building production-ready models for clients
 - Providing API's or building Web Applications on top of the model